Jonathan King: After prison

 Journalist Robert Chalmers wrote that King's creative output after he left prison "resembled a primal scream of rage".
 Two self-published novels appeared: Beware the Monkey Man (2010), under the pen name Rex Kenny, and Death Flies, Missing Girls and Brigitte Bardot (2013), under his real name, Kenneth George King.
 He also published a diary, Three Months (2012), and two volumes of his autobiography, Jonathan King 65: My Life So Far (2009) and 70 FFFY (2014).
 King maintained an interest in prison issues and writes a column for Inside Time, the national newspaper for prisoners.

 He released Earth to King in 2008.
-One of the new songs on the album, "The True Story of Harold Shipman" was about the serial killer Dr. Harold Shipman, in which King suggested that Shipman may have been a victim of the media.
+One of the new songs on the album, "The True Story of Harold Shipman" was about the serial killer Harold Shipman, in which King suggested that Shipman may have been a victim of the media.
 He also self-produced three films.
 Vile Pervert: The Musical (2008), available for free download, is a 96-minute film in which King plays all 21 parts and presents his version of events surrounding his prosecution.
 He portrays his viewpoint of the events responsible for his troubles.
 In one scene King, dressed as Oscar Wilde, sings that there is "nothing wrong with buggering boys".
 Rod Liddle in The Spectator called it "a fantastically berserk, bravado performance".
 Me Me Me (2011) was described by King as "a re-telling of Romeo and Juliet".
 The Pink Marble Egg (2013) is a spy story; for publicity King drove down the Promenade de la Croisette in Cannes with a pink papier-mâché egg on top of his Rolls-Royce during the Cannes Film Festival.